Deposits

 Within the Other tab on the invoice screen, you will find two fields related to the deposit: Deposit $ and Deposit %.
 These fields can be customized to display on your booking and invoice documents alongside the Deposit Due Date, providing clarity to both you and your customers regarding the deposit amount and percentage.

-For businesses requiring deposits well in advance, such as event companies, creating separate invoices for deposits is common practice.
+For businesses that require deposits well in advance, such as event companies, creating separate invoices for deposits is common practice.
 This ensures accurate accounting and tax reporting, especially for accrual-based income tax reporting.

 By issuing a separate deposit invoice, you maintain the original booking until finalization, converting it to an invoice closer to the event date.
 This process avoids altering previously reported invoices and simplifies financial tracking.